nmshd/connector-school-module/README_dev.md

     cd custom-connector-modules
     ```

+3. Copy the `.env.example` file to `.env` and fill in the environment variables.

-3. Prepare the environment:
+4. Prepare the environment:

     ```bash
     task prepare
     ```

-4. Start the Connector:
+5. Start the Connector:

     ```bash
     task up
     ```

-5. Watch the custom module for changes:
+6. Watch the custom module for changes:

     ```bash
     task watch
     ```

-6. Make changes to the custom module and see the changes reflected in the Connector.
+7. Make changes to the custom module and see the changes reflected in the Connector.
 Make sure to restart the Connector when finished:

     ```bash
     task restart